 There’s no need to put off periodontal treatment due to fear or anxiety.
 Our periodontist provides comfortable gum disease treatment.
 We even offer nitrous oxide and oral conscious sedation for patients who need a little extra help staying calm and comfortable.

-In our office, an important part of periodontal treatment is understanding how gum health is connected to whole-body wellness.
+In our dental office, an important part of periodontal treatment is understanding how gum health is connected to whole-body wellness.
 This relationship is called the oral systemic connection.
 Our knowledge of the oral systemic connection enables us to better treat oral infections and help patients prevent gum disease in the future.

 The best way to defeat periodontal disease for the long-term is to tailor gum disease treatment to suit the individual patients' needs.
 The specific type of treatment from which you will benefit—root planing, dental scaling, and/or medications—depends on the severity of your infection.